UPDATED: FEBRUARY 07, 2023 | 1 MIN READ

 If you don’t mind putting up a bit of your cash to purchase a replacement car, this may not be the end of the world, but for daily essentials such as vehicles or kitchen appliances, this may not be a risk worth taking.

 In contrast with Actual Cash Value, Replacement Cost (RC) is a simple calculation.
-Replacement Cost is the payment you would be required to make to replace the item lost with a similar make or model brand new, whether that be a hot tub, piece of furniture, vehicle, or structure.
+Replacement Cost is the payment you would need to make to replace the item lost with a similar make or brand new model, whether a hot tub, piece of furniture, vehicle, or structure.

-In the example that I used above, Replacement Cost insurance would cover purchasing a $5,000 used car similar to the one you had lost.
-Replacement Cost takes the element of depreciation completely off of the table!
+In the example I used above, Replacement Cost insurance would cover purchasing a $5,000 used car similar to the one you had lost.
+Replacement Cost takes the element of depreciation entirely off of the table!

 While Replacement Cost is considered superior in almost all insurance applications, the premiums can be a bit higher, as previously discussed, depending on the value of the items you are looking to insure.